NclRSE-Training/hpc-intro-rocket/learners/setup.md

 If none of the options above address your circumstances, try an online search
 for: `Unix shell [your operating system]`.

-This setup takes you through getting ready for the course by ensuring you have an SSH client installed and registering for an ARCHER2 account (you can also use an existing ARCHER2 account if you are already a user).

 ## Setup an SSH client